Mindanao: Mountains

 West of Davao City stand two inactive volcanoes: Mount Talomo at 2893 m, and Mount Apo at 2964 m.
 Mount Apo is the highest point in the Philippines.
 South of Mount Apo, this central mountain belt is somewhat lower than it is to the north, with peaks averaging only 1100 to 1800 m.

 In Western Mindanao, a range of complex structural mountains forms the long, hand-like Zamboanga Peninsula.
 These mountains, reaching heights of only 1200 m, are not as high as the other structural belts in Mindanao.
 There are several places in the Zamboanga Mountains where small inter-mountain basins have been created, with some potential for future agricultural development.
-The northeastern end of this range is marked by the twin peaks of the now-extinct volcano, Mount Malindang, that towers over Ozamis City at a height of 2425 m.
+The northeastern end of this range is marked by the twin peaks of the now-extinct volcano, Mount Malindang, that towers over Ozamiz at a height of 2425 m.
 Mount Dapia is the highest mountain in the Zamboanga Peninsula, reaching a height of 2617 m.
 Batorampon Point is the highest mountain of the southernmost end of the peninsula, reaching a height of only 1335 m; it is located in the boundary of Zamboanga City.

 A series of volcanic mountains is located within the vicinity of Lake Lanao forming a broad arc through the Lanao del Sur, Cotabato and Bukidnon provinces.
 At least six of the twenty odd peaks in this area are active and several stand in semi-isolation.
 The Butig Peaks, with their four crater lakes, are easily seen from Cotabato.
 Mount Ragang, an active volcano cone reaching 2815 m, is the most isolated, while the greatest height is reached by Mount Kitanglad at 2889 m.

 In South Cotabato, is another range of volcanic mountains, this time paralleling the coast.
 These mountains have a maximum extent of 110 mi from northwest to southeast and measures some 30 mi across.
 One of the well-known mountains here is Mount Parker, whose almost circular crater lake measures a mile-and-a-quarter in diameter and lies 300 m below its 2040 m summit.
 Mount Matutum is a protected area and is considered one of the major landmarks in the South Cotabato province.